lois2inn/Pizza_Place_Sales/README.md

 - PostgreSQL, pgAdmin
 - Tableau Public
+- Python, Pandas, Matplotlib, Seaborn
 - Datasets used: [Link](https://www.mavenanalytics.io/data-playground)

 ## Analysis

-- The data is explored with SQL and a visualization with Tableau is created.
+- Data Exploration is achieved with SQL.
+The SQL scripts are housed in Resources/sql folder.
+- An attempt is made to explore and visualize data with Python extensions.
+Jupyter notebooks reside in Notebooks folder.
+- Tableau is also used for Data Visualizations.
 - The Resources folder contains CSV files needed for data exploration.

 ### Data Exploration with SQL

 - Using DDL statements, the data in CSV files is loaded into PostgreSQL database.
-The SQL scripts are housed in Resources/sql folder.
 - The Entity Relationship Diagram is shown below:

  <img src="Resources/images/pizza_sales_erd.png" width="500"/>